Murder of Tammy Homolka: Biography

-Tammy Homolka grew up in the neighbourhood of Port Credit.
+Tammy Homolka grew up in the neighbourhood of Port Credit to a Czech father and a Canadian mother.
 She was known for her athletic abilities and she avidly participated in a variety of sports, including track and field, cross country running, and soccer, with soccer being her favourite.
 She was a grade 10 student at Sir Winston Churchill Secondary School in St. Catharines at the time of her death.